Elsevier Announces the Launch of a Japanese User Interface to Scopus

 # # #

-Covering the world's research literature, Scopus is the largest abstract and citation database of peer-reviewed literature.
+About Scopus Covering the world's research literature, Scopus is the largest abstract and citation database of peer-reviewed literature.
 Featuring smart tools to track, analyze and visualize research, Scopus was designed and developed with input from over 500 users and librarians internationally.
 Its unique database contains abstracts and references from nearly 20,500 peer-reviewed journals from more than 5,000 publishers worldwide, ensuring broad interdisciplinary coverage.
 In addition, Scopus not only offers users citation information about the articles covered, but also directly integrates Web and patent searches.
 Direct links to subscribed full-text articles, library resources and other applications like reference management software, make Scopus quicker, easier and more comprehensive to use than any other literature research tool.

 Director, Corporate Relations